Why Blockchain is Hard

 Firstly, all contracts need to be registered.
 Next, why should we trust this central registry?

 Some prefer a trust less registry as there is no need for having a central one.
-Other users would prefer if each contract simply stated what standards they accept.
+Other users would prefer if each contract

 In this case, we can get rid of all checks for the tokenFallback() function.